Slight tax rise for ‘21 amid COVID-19 uncertainty

 “Our shared sense of community and willingness to do whatever it takes to help one another is prevailing as we navigate this unrivaled time,” he said in the news release.

+The budget also included $9.1 million for the continuing “Suck the Muck” sediment removal/flood mitigation program, which is increasing water flow through the Yahara Chain of Lakes.

+District 36 Supervisor Melissa Ratcliff, who represents Pleasant Springs, said the budget was different from the past two she worked on, as departments were asked to make cuts up to 5%.
+She said department directors worked with Parisi, county board chair Analiese Eicher and supervisors “to be sure to fund the items that were important for our residents.”

-County board committees have spent the last several weeks hearing from the public and making amendments regarding staffing and funding levels since Parisi released his proposed budget Oct.
+County board committees had spent the last several weeks hearing from the public and making amendments regarding staffing and funding levels since Parisi released his proposed budget Oct.
 1.